Branvier/branvier/README.md

 ## Service

 ---
-The Service implements the actual business logic and data manipulation.
+The Service manages the global business logic of a source.

 Reponsabilities: